Sierras Revisit: Crowds on the beaten path, solitude off it

 We had heavy packs including snowshoes for early June pass crossings.
-David recalls the envy from Pacific Crest Trail (PCT) thru-hikers who had to time pass crossings for early morning to walk on top of frozen snow from previous night, not sink into deep drifts.
+David recalls envy from PCT thru-hikers who had to time pass crossings for early morning to walk on top of frozen snow from previous night.
 We could go mid-day, enjoying warm sun reflectance under blue skies as we crossed passes on wet snow in shorts.

 Our 2017 return was aimed to figure out the 1977 trip.
-We had two old topographic maps marked with pink marker indicating a route starting in East Sierras near Bishop, meeting the PCT and following it up Evolution Basin and over John Muir Pass into Kings Canyon.
+We had two old topographic maps marked with pink marker, indicating a route starting in Eastern Sierras near Bishop, meeting the PCT and following it up Evolution Basin and over John Muir Pass into Kings Canyon.

-The PCT segment we hiked in 1977, doubles as part of the John Muir Trail (JMT).
-The entire JMT is probably the most popular part of the PCT—a 213 mile highly scenic slice between Yosemite National Park and Mount Whitney.
-In 1977, only a few people were doing long thru-hikes and the JMT was not so well known.
+The PCT segment we hiked in 1977 doubles as part of the JMT, probably most popular part of the PCT.
+It’s a scenic 213-mile slice between Yosemite National Park and Mt.
+Whitney.
+In 1977, only a few people were doing long thru-hikes and the JMT was not so well-known.

 That has changed drastically in last few years as short thru-hikes have replaced the traditional hike-to-a-lake-basin backpack.
-Park Service reported 3,500 JMT hikers in 2016—and that’s just those who snagged a permit within NPS’ 45-person per-day quota and entered from a park trailhead.
-Hikers coming from adjacent Inyo or Sierra national forests aren’t in this count.
+Park Service reported 3,500 JMT hikers in 2016—only counting those who snagged a permit within a 45-person-per-day NPS quota and entered from a park trailhead.
+Hikers coming from adjacent Inyo or Sierra national forests weren’t in this count.
 We found the numbers rather overwhelming in 2017.

 Much had changed since 1977, when we just picked a spot on the map.
-Now permits were required for all entry points; both Forest Service and National Park Service required a “bear canister” instead of the hanging bag we always use (officials countered with stories of smart bears untying bag ropes and “kamikaze cubs” jumping from limbs to take down anything hanging from a tree).
-After costing out canister rentals vs purchase, we bought a big one and planned our food for minimum storage (a week of freeze-dry dinners for two too bulky for one bear canister!) with food drops at three resorts near our route.
+Now permits for all entry points and a “bear canister” were required (instead of hanging a bag as we generally do).
+Officials claimed that smart bears untied bag ropes and “kamikaze cubs” might jump from limbs to take down anything hanging from a tree.
+After costing out canister rentals vs. purchase, we bought a big one and planned our food for minimum storage (a week of freeze-dry dinners for two too bulky for one bear canister!), with food drops at three resorts near our route.

-Interestingly, we saw no bears the entire trip but saw dozens of canisters.
-One High Sierra hiker we met mentioned a bear encounter in camp far away from the JMT (so maybe the smart bears have gotten the message and have left JMT with its multitude of canisters).
-So far, the Sierra trip has been the only time we have used the bear canister.
+Interestingly, we saw no bears the entire trip but spotted dozens of canisters.
+One High Sierra hiker mentioned a bear encounter in camp far away from the JMT (so maybe the smart bears have gotten the message and left JMT with its multitude of canisters).

-We got our permit in person at the interagency White Mountain Visitor Information Center at Bishop, a leave-no-trace lecture, and dire predictions for crossing snowy passes.
-Backcountry ranger wasn’t sure our end route over Morgan Pass was safe; bighorn sheep had kicked down a lot of rocks onto the old mining road we would hike.
+In 2017, one could still get permits for national forest access in person (now only available in advance through recreation.gov site).
+We got ours at the interagency White Mountain Visitor Information Center in Bishop, along with a leave-no-trace lecture and dire predictions for crossing snowy passes.
+Backcountry ranger also wasn’t sure our end route over Morgan Pass was safe; bighorn sheep had kicked down a lot of rocks onto the old mining road we would hike.
 Did we have a bear canister?
-(They had a roomful of rentals if not).
+(They had a roomful of rentals if not.)

-Camped the first night in wet meadow on the Hopkins Pass route, around midnight the basin resounded with screams from the ridge above us.
+Camped the first night in wet meadow on the Hopkins Pass route, around midnight screams from the ridge above us resounded through the basin.
 After crossing Hopkins next morning and skidding down snow to McGee Basin, we found signs of the possible night screamer: big mountain lion tracks on the trail route (matching David’s GPS course) as we hiked on snow above partially frozen lakes.
 On one contour, David slipped and skidded on his backpack some distance—lacking the cat’s natural “crampons”—but fortunately the slope was not steep enough to send him into the lake.
 Near the pass we met a human day hiker with metal crampons.
 We continued up in his tracks.
-(Snow was hardpacked regardless of temperature; perhaps due to extreme compression from such heavy snowpack.)
+(Snow was hardpacked regardless of temperature, perhaps due to extreme compression from such heavy snowpack.)
 We wound down from pass through a redrock basin and camped with only mosquitoes for company.